coreinfrastructure/best-practices-badge/doc/security.md

 GCM mode ('aes-256-gcm').
 AES is a well-accepted widely-used encryption algorithm.
 A 256-bit key is especially strong.
-The GCM mode is a widely-used strong encryption mode; it provides integrity ("authentication") mechanism.
+The GCM mode is a widely-used strong encryption mode; it provides an integrity ("authentication") mechanism.
 Each separate encryption uses a separate long initialization vector (IV) created using a cryptographically-strong random number generator.

 We also hash the email addresses, so they can be indexed.
 Indexing is necessary so that we can quickly find matching email addresses (e.g., for local user login).
-We has them using the hashed key algorithm PBKDF2-HMAC-SHA256.
+We hash them using the hashed key algorithm PBKDF2-HMAC-SHA256.
 SHA-256 is a widely-used cryptographic hash algorithm (in the SHA-2 family), and unlike SHA-1 it is not broken.
-Using sha256 directly is vulnerable to a length extension attack, but that appears to be irrelevant in this case.
+Using sha256 directly would be vulnerable to a length extension attack.
+A length extension attack is probably irrelevant in this circumstance, but just in case, we counter that anyway.
-In any case, we counter this problem by using HMAC and PBKDF2.
+We counter the length extension problem by using HMAC and PBKDF2.
 HMAC is defined in RFC 2104, which is the algorithm H(K XOR opad, H(K XOR ipad, text)).
 This enables us to use a private key on the hash, counters length